 Our board of directors established the Technology Strategy Committee in August 2004 to oversee the development, planning and implementation of our long-term intellectual property strategy.
 Messrs.
 Eng, Hsu and Kupec are the current members of the Technology Strategy Committee.
 Mr. Eng is chairman of this committee.
-This committee does not meet regularly but confers with management informally from time to time.
+This committee does not meet regularly but it, or its members, confers with management informally from time to time.
+We anticipate that after the departure of Mr. Kupec, the size of the Technology Strategy Committee will be reduced to two directors.